anas1412/notes/content/_index.md

 ---
-title: "Notes from the Edge: Mastering Your Inner Game for Unconventional Success"
+title: "Notes from the Edge"
 ---

 ## Welcome to the Edge